-As the Louisville Kentucky student loan lawyer, I handle many student loan collection defenses and lawsuits.
-Additionally, I teach other lawyers, write books about it, and graduated from training for it.
+Are you struggling with managing your student loan and need a fresh start?
+As a Louisville Kentucky student loan lawyer, I handle many student loan collection defenses and lawsuits.
+Additionally, I have taught other lawyers with Morgan King, co-authored a book about it, and graduated from training for it.
 I am often able to file bankruptcy cases to stop student loan collections or discharge the student loan debt when paying is an undue hardship for my clients.
-When I’m your lawyer, I give you a complete analysis of how to manage your student loan debt on our website and by in-person appointments.
+When I’m your lawyer, I give you a complete analysis of how to manage your student loan debt on our website and with in-person appointments.

-The above diagram is a checklist of the questions to see if you can qualify for programs to discharge your loan.
-Your loan might be dischargeable in bankruptcy if the school does not qualify or you do not qualify as a student.
-Private student loans have to sue to collect, but they have little or no income-based repayment plans.
-However, government loans have several repayment options to make loans affordable.
+Government loans have several repayment options and you have methods either to make loans affordable or to avoid payment.
 For instance, if a loan attempts to garnish wages or social security, you can file a Chapter 13 with a minor monthly payment and stop collections.
-If the loan is a hardship, there are also undue hardship discharges in bankruptcy.
-Finally, there are also the Administrative discharges for disability, death of a cosigner, closed schools, and other events.
+If the government loan is a hardship even with income dependent terms an undue hardship discharges in bankruptcy is possible.
+Finally, there are also Administrative discharges for disability, death of a cosigner, closed schools, and other events.

 To be dischargeable, the loan must be a “qualified educational debt” as defined by 11 USC 523(a)(8)(B) and 26 USC 221(d)(1).
 To be a “qualified higher education debt,” the expenses, cost of attendance, eligible educational institution status, and the student must all be eligible under these definitions.
 These limits on school loans are defined and hidden in the IRS code and section §472 of the Higher Education Act of 1965 (20 USC 1087ll).
-However, it is not in the bankruptcy code.
+You would think the bankruptcy code would define or repeat all the requirements.
+However, most of it is not in the bankruptcy code.

 - Only debts that were made to “eligible” students are non-dischargeable in bankruptcy.
 If you were not qualified to attend a college, the loan is dischargeable.

 - Only qualified higher educational expenses are non-dischargeable.
-Often private schools will offer loans that are more than the cost of attendance.
+The debt must be “incurred solely to pay qualified higher-education expenses” under 26 USC 221(d)(1) and 11 USC 523(a)(8)(B).
+Loans which mix school and paying other debts like credit cards or improvements are not eligible under 26 CFR 1.221-1(e)(4).
+Private schools will often offer loans that are for more than the cost of attendance.
 This makes the loan dischargeable.
-Also, debts directly to the school are dischargeable, such as bills from a school for housing and tuition.
+Also, debts directly to the school are dischargeable, such as bills from a school for housing and even tuition.

-The loan is dischargeable if it would be an undue hardship for the student or his dependants if you can’t afford food, shelter, or medical care.
-Private loans are easier to discharge under this standard because they have no income-based repayment to make private loans affordable.
+Third, student loans are dischargeable if payment would be an undue hardship for the student or his dependents.
+If you can’t afford food, shelter, or medical care the loan is probably an undue hardship.
+Private loans are easier to discharge under this standard because they have no income-based repayment plans to make these private loans affordable.
 Under the Brunner test, the student loan is dischargeable in bankruptcy if: